jessegan/nba-advanded-stats/NOTES.md

 Give menu of options to pick:
 Pick a category of statistics to look at:
-1. Season Statistics
+1. team records
-    1. Home Court Advantage
+2. Home Court Advantages
-    2. Point Differentials
+3. Point Differentials
-    3. Team Records
-2. Team Statistics
-    1. Head-to-Head records
-    2.
+4. select a team
+Exit.